 - Your tax situation

 that you can.
 Then choose the plan that will give you the most flexibility.

-If you have no common-law employees, employees who are not spouses, owners or partners, the best plan may be the Individual 401(k), which permits the highest aggregate percentage of contributions and flexibility.
+If you have no common-law employees, you can offer an Individual(k) Plan.
+If you do have employees they must be spouses, owners or partners, the best plan may be the Individual 401(k), which permits the highest aggregate percentage of contributions and flexibility.
 The administration is straightforward and you are the trustee, custodian and administrator, unlike IRA plans.

 Plans that we act as record keeper on where an employer could invest for employees are SEP (Simplified Employee Plans).